Skip to content

 // write query

-// defining the data within a temporary company_graph module
+// Define the data within a temporary `company_graph` module.

 module company_graph